Last updated on

 These are some basic questions that will help you understand your customers and what they value in your product.
 When you aggregate the answers to these questions, patterns will emerge that will show you what type of person values what type of features and to what extent.
 To learn in-depth about how to quantify your buyer types, refer to this guide.

-The Forever Free plan is a great way to get a customer to enter mailchimp’s acquisition funnel.
+The Free plan is a great way to get a customer to enter Mailchimp’s acquisition funnel.
 By signing up for free, a customer has already established awareness and familiarity with the product.
-And because mailchimp offer a good reliable product, the probability of a customer making a ‘buy’ decision increases greatly.
+And because Mailchimp offer a good reliable product, the probability of a customer making a ‘buy’ decision increases greatly.

 How is this pricing relevant to you?